pkerpedjiev/emptypipes/_posts/2017-05-25-webpack-npm-link-external-dependencies.md

 Now when I loaded Bar in a webpage along with the `<script>` tags for React, ReactDOM, ReactBootstrap and PIXI.
 Everything would work just fine.

-But when I included Bar [which is actually the [higlass library](https://github.com/hms-dbmi/higlass) into Foo using `npm link ../Foo` errors started appearing:
+But when I included Bar (which, in this case, is actually the [higlass library](https://github.com/hms-dbmi/higlass)) into Foo using `npm link ../Bar` errors started appearing:

 ```